pre-eth/adam/README.md

     -w    Desired size (u8, u16, u32, u64) of returned numbers (default width is u64)
     -d    Dump the whole buffer
     -b    Just bits...literally
-    -a    Assess a binary or ASCII sample of 1000000 bits (1 MB) written to a filename you provide.
-You can choose a multiplier within [1,5000] -l    Live stream of continuously generated numbers -x    Print numbers in hexadecimal format with leading prefix
+    -a    Assess a binary or ASCII sample of 1000000 bits (1 Mb) written to a filename you provide.
+You can choose a multiplier within [1,8000] -l    Live stream of continuously generated numbers -x    Print numbers in hexadecimal format with leading prefix -o    Print numbers in octal format with leading prefix

 ## But is it REALLY secure?